-(3) The Public Service Commission shall not concur under subsection (1) or subsection (2) of this section in any action taken on ground that any person who holds or has held the office of judge the Court of Appeal, judge of the Supreme Court, Director of Public Prosecutions or Director of Audit has been guilty of misbehaviour that office unless he has been removed from that office by reason such misbehaviour.
+(3) The Public Service Commission shall not concur under subsection (1) or subsection (2) of this section in any action taken on the ground that any person who holds or has held the office of Justice of Appeal, judge of the Supreme Court, or Director of Audit has been guilty of misbehaviour in that office unless he has been removed from that office by reason of such misbehaviour.

-(4) Before the Public Service Commission concurs under subsection (1) or subsection (2) of this section in any action taken on the group that any person who holds or has held any office to which at time of such action, section 104 of this Constitution applies has be guilty of misbehaviour in that office, the Public Service Commission shall consult the Judicial Service Commission.
+(4) Before the Public Service Commission concurs under subsection (1) or subsection (2) of this section in any action taken on the ground that any person who holds or has held any office to which, at the time of such action, section 100 of this Constitution applies has been guilty of misbehaviour in that office, the Public Service Commission shall consult the Judicial Service Commission.

-(5) In this section "pensions benefits" means any pensions, compensation, gratuities or other like allowances for persons in respect of their service as public officers or for the widows, children, dependents or personal representatives of such persons in respect of service.
+(5) In this section "pensions benefits" means any pensions, compention, gratuities or other like allowances for persons in respect of their service as public officers or for the widows, children, dependants or personal representatives of such persons in respect of such service.